-I was finally able to showcase our super cool outdoor swinging bed in this post, and promised a tutorial on how to build one of your own.
+I was finally able to showcase our super cool outdoor swing bed in this post, and promised a tutorial on how to build your own outdoor swinging bed.
 Well, here it is!
 At least part one.
 It took us about 2 weeks to demo, build, hang, stain and seal it all- so I’ll do my best to explain how it all happened.
-First, however- I want to share some new photos of my favorite resting spot in the entire state of Texas!
+First, however- I want to share some new photos of my favorite resting spot in the entire state of Texas! 🙂

 Now for the “fun” part.
-How to build one of your very own.
+How to build one of your very own swing bed.
 So- for a frame of reference- this is what came with the house when we moved in.
-A scary, rickety deck, with a super wobbly frame and a plastic love seat chair.
-Not really our style 😛
+A scary, rickety deck, with a super wobbly frame and a plastic love seat chair. 🙂 Not really our style 😛

 Here’s a nice photo of Scott in action 😉